|

 Parish Choir

-• Rehearsals are weekly on Thursdays 7-8:30pm, and closer to Christmas and Easter, 7-9pm or slightly later.
+• Rehearsals are Thursday 7-8:30pm, and closer to Christmas and Easter, 7-9pm.

 • Repertoire of the choir spans a variety of styles but tends to focus on sacred music.